 In the online marketing sphere, affiliate marketing has become increasingly popular over the years thanks to its availability, low starting costs, and high ROI.

 For an affiliate program to work, three different parties must be involved:

-- The product creator – is a company that creates and sells products or services.
-The product creator doesn’t have to be an active member of the advertising process, as long as they have a person acting as a middleman.
+- The product creator – A company that creates and sells products or services.
+The product creator doesn’t have to be an active member of the advertising process, as long as they have an intermediary between the customers and themselves.

-- The consumer – is the most relevant person out of the three.
-It is to this end customer that affiliates market.
-When a consumer follows an affiliate link to the merchant’s checkout page, an affiliate receives a commission based on the type of commission they have agreed upon.
+- The consumer – The most relevant person out of the three.
+This is the end customer to whom affiliates market.
+When a consumer follows an affiliate link to the merchant’s checkout page and completes a purchase, the affiliate that referred them then receives a commission.

-An example of an independent affiliate is social media influencers.
+An example of an independent affiliate would be a social media influencer.
 They create content and as a part of a brand’s affiliate network, they advertise products to their audience.
-When members of the audience complete the desired action, the influencer is paid a portion of the revenue.
+When members of the audience make a purchase, the influencer is then paid a portion of the revenue as commission.

 What is the difference between an affiliate and an associate?

-Differences between the two are often blurred depending on the people you’re talking to.
-Although they both advertise products to their audiences, associates tend to act as experts in their respective fields while affiliates can be considered a middle person between the business entity and its customers.
+The differences between the affiliates and associates are often blurred.
+Although they can both advertise products to their audiences, associates tend to act as experts in their respective fields, while affiliates can be considered an intermediary between the business entity and its customers.